 Debate

-A public meeting held between several candidates where they give speeches and try to convince the audience to vote for them and not their opponents.
+A public meeting held between several candidates where they take part in a discussion and try to convince the audience to vote for them and not their opponents.

 Students studying programmes, modules or short courses that QMUL runs where students never come onto campus.